Matthias Warnig: Early life and education

-In 1974 Warnig started his career at the Stasi, the secret police of communist East Germany.
+Career

+In 1974 Warnig started his career at the Stasi, the secret police of communist East Germany, and entered its foreign intelligence (HVA) on April 1, 1975.
+In September 1977, he began his studies in economics at the Berlin University of Economics, which is also known as the Bruno Leuschner School of Economics, and graduated with a degree in economics in 1981.
+He allegedly worked as the Deputy Chief of the Science and Technology Sector (STS) (Sektors Wissenschaft und Technik (SWT)), which is often referred to as industrial espionage or economic espionage (Wirtschaftsspionage) under Horst Vogel in A XIII of the HVA, headed the work group Department 5 (Referat 5 / SWT) and attempted to obtain information from the West about materials technology, chemistry, electronics, physics and nuclear power.
 Warnig allegedly worked with KGB officer Vladimir Putin.
 The two men collaborated on recruiting West German citizens for the KGB.
 Warnig, however, has denied this by saying that they met for the first time in 1991, when Putin was the head of the Committee for External Relations of the Saint Petersburg Mayor's Office.

 In the late 1970s, Warnig received five years of training on how to infiltrate banks in West Germany.

+Warning was in West Germany to gain "economic enlightenment" from such companies as BASF, Rheinbraun, Data Becker, Thyssen, Krupp, and Deutsche Bank.

 Warnig had apparently spied on Dresdner Bank AG in West Germany for two years in the late 1980s before he began to work in the bank.

+From 1986 onward Warnig was a resident of Düsseldorf living in an apartment in the district of Bilk as a trade representative of the GDR.

+After German reunification

-He resigned as a major from the Stasi in 1989.
+After the fall of Communism he resigned as a major from the Stasi in 1989.

 Dresdner Bank attempted to get a banking operating license in Saint Petersburg, where Putin was now in charge of foreign economic relations.
 Warnig took part in negotiations.
 The office was opened in 1991.
-Warnig became Chairman of the Board of Directors of Dresdner Bank ZAO, Dresdner Bank Russian's subsidiary.
+Warnig became chairman of the Board of Directors of Dresdner Bank ZAO, Dresdner Bank Russian's subsidiary.
 In 2004–05, the bank advised on the controversial forced sale of Yukos assets (see Yukos shareholders v.
 Russia).

+In 2006 he changed to Nord Stream AG, operator of the first Baltic Sea gas pipeline from Russia to Germany until May 2016.
+From 2015 until July 2023 he was CEO of Nord Stream 2 AG.

+As of 2014, Warnig was on the board of directors of Bank Rossiya which is often referred to as "Putin's Wallet".

-During violent gang wars involving the Tambov Gang while it was taking control of St. Petersburg's energy trade in the 1990s, Maria Vorontsova and her sister Katerina Tikhonova were sent by their father Vladimir Putin, who feared for their safety, to Germany where their legal guardian was Warnig.
+During violent gang wars involving the Tambov Gang while it was taking control of St. Petersburg's energy trade in the 1990s, Vladimir Putin, fearing for the safety of his daughters Maria Vorontsova and Katerina Tikhonova, sent them to Germany, where Warnig served as their legal guardian.

-From 2012, Warnig led the supervisory board of Rusal but was forced to resign in 2018, when the Trump administration imposed sanctions on Rusal.
+From 2012, Warnig led the supervisory board of the Russian aluminum company Rusal but was forced to resign in 2018, when the first Trump administration imposed sanctions on Rusal.

-Warnig and Nordstream AG were under US sanctions but the Biden administration lifted those in May 2021.
-Sanctions were later reimposed on him on February 23, 2022, in response to the 2021–2022 Russo-Ukrainian crisis and the Russian invasion of Ukraine.